hadarien/ml-agents/docs/Getting-Started.md

 1. Navigate to the folder where you cloned the `ml-agents` repository. **Note**:
    If you followed the default [installation](Installation.md), then you should be able to run `mlagents-learn` from any directory.
-1. Run `mlagents-learn config/trainer_config.yaml --run-id=first3DBallRun`.
+1. Run `mlagents-learn config/trainer_config.yaml --run-id=first3DBallRun --train`.
    - `config/trainer_config.yaml` is the path to a default training configuration file that we provide.
 In includes training configurations for all our example environments, including 3DBall.